brianrli/pbrt-photon-beams/README.txt

 This is my pbrt extension of volumetric photon beams.

-It is very much a work in progress, although I hope to have a stable prototype by the end of the weekend.
+I have implemented the following features:
+-multiple scattering cylinders
+-adaptive beam width (cones)
+-artistic control parameters